JohnMHawkins/goweb/logger/README.md

 Step 2) whenever there is a message to log, call the LOG function on the logger:

     // generate a correlation id to let you find related entries in the logs.
+For example, you might do this
+    // on first receiving a call at your outer API and make sure every function and service involved in handling
+    // the call has the correlationId available to include with any logs.
+Then you will easily be able to
-   	correlationId := logger.GenerateCorrelationId()
+    // local all log entries related to handling that call correlationId := logger.GenerateCorrelationId()

     // if you have additional fields you want to have available, put them in a keys map[string]string